hexbus/ppebcr-docs/README.md

 ## 📋 Overview

-This section summarizes common problems, their likely causes, and solutions based on real-world PPEB-cr builder reports.
+This section summarizes common problems, their likely causes, and solutions based on real-world PPEB builder reports.

 ---